 Another funding challenge is that contributions to the Judges Retirement System are developed as a level percentage of payroll, so the dollar amount of contributions is expected to increase from year to year as payroll increases.
 However, one of the major funding sources of the System (court fees) is not payroll related, and the dollar amount can vary from year to year.
 This disconnect between the funding policy and the financing mechanism creates the possibility for a unique funding challenge.
-However, the new State payroll-related contribution of 5%, scheduled to begin July 1, 2023, is expected to address this concern to a large extent and reduce the volatility of the additional state contribution from year to year.
+However, the State payroll-related contribution is expected to address this concern to a large extent and reduce the volatility of the additional state contribution from year to year.